Preflight Checks

 The preflight check will return one of the following status codes:

-• 403 Forbidden: The user does not meet the targeting criteria for this offer, or the user or publisher is banned.
+- 403 Forbidden: The user does not meet the targeting criteria for this offer, or the user or publisher is suspended.

 Note